-(e) Scope and main content of the reporting on credit risk exposure and on the credit risk management function to the executive management and to the board of directors;
+(e) Scope and main content of the reporting on credit risk exposure and on the credit risk management function to the executive management and to the board of directors

-Systems and procedures are in place to identify, control and report on the material risk issues facing SABB.
+Systems and procedures are in place to identify, control and report on the material risk issues facing SAB.
 The top level governance committee reports encompass the Risk Appetite Statements, Risk Heat map and Top and Emerging Risks, market risk positions, stress testing, and specific reports for sectors or segments.
-Exposures to current and emerging risks are monitored through the various risk management committees, and the Assets and Liabilities Committee (ALCO) where the business is challenged by the Chief Risk Officer and Chief Credit Risk Officer.
+Exposures to current and emerging risks are monitored through the various risk management committees, and the Assets and Liabilities Committee (ALCO).